JKinsella04/9447H-ChangeUp/README.md

 # 9447H Change Up

 This is the offical code for 9447H.
 This code is for the VRC 2020-2021 Change Up season.
-To learn about the code look at our <br />
+To learn about the code look at our [Wiki](https://github.com/PSASchool/9447H-ChangeUp/wiki#9447h-vex-vrc-2020-2021-change-up-robotics-code)
-[Wiki](https://github.com/PSASchool/9447H-ChangeUp/wiki#9447h-vex-vrc-2020-2021-change-up-robotics-code)

 ## Getting Started